tkiraly/regional/regional.md

 |---|---|---|---|---|---|---|---|
 CFList|Freq Ch3|Freq Ch4|Freq Ch5|Freq Ch6|Freq Ch7|RFU|

 The actual channel frequency in Hz is 100 x frequency whereby values representing frequencies below 100 MHz are reserved for future use.
 This allows setting the frequency of a channel anywhere between 915 and 928MHz in 100 Hz steps.
 Unused channels have a frequency value of 0.
 The CFList is optional and its presence can be detected by the length of the join-accept message.
-If present, the CFList replaces all the previous channels stored in the end-device apart from the two default channels as defined in Chapter 1.7.2.
+If present, the CFList replaces all the previous channels stored in the end-device apart from the two default channels.
 The newly defined channels are immediately enabled and usable by the end-device for communication.

 #### 2.7.5 AS923 LinkAdrReq command